ColinMaxwell2001/MobileMovieApp/README.md

 ## Kanban
 ![Kanban Scrum Sprint 1](https://user-images.githubusercontent.com/95194573/151726811-aa13e5e4-cf79-4be3-a37b-155f0b5001f3.png)

-##Class Diagram
+## Class Diagram

 <img width="766" alt="Screen Shot 2022-01-30 at 8 36 24 PM" src="https://user-images.githubusercontent.com/83935603/151727871-8e870c51-0b53-403e-b9b7-86455f202fc4.png">

-##Class Diagram Description
+## Class Diagram Description

-MainScreen: The first screen that user is on.
+**MainScreen**: The first screen that user is on.
 This will have the options to type in a movie based on year.

-MovieResults: Noun class that lists the movie.
+**MovieResults**: Noun class that lists the movie.